-In 2006-2007, MNCDHH was instrumental in passing legislation based on evidence based practices that has led to infants being identified at birth for hearing loss.
+In 2006-2007, MNCDHH was instrumental in passing legislation based on evidence-based practices that have led to infants being identified at birth for hearing loss.
 According to Linda Mitchell, the superintendent of Minnesota State Academy for the Deaf, "I cannot say enough about the early infant screening legislation because the impact on children is huge.
-Early identification and services for newly identified babies gives those who are Deaf, DeafBlind, or Hard of Hearing a level playing field for language acquisition and education."
+Early identification and services for newly identified babies give those who are Deaf, DeafBlind, or Hard of Hearing a level playing field for language acquisition and education."
 The legislation is essential because it requires hearing loss screening by one month, diagnosis of hearing loss by three months, and beginning intervention services by six months.
-Since the implementation of the EHDI mandate in July 2007, screening for hearing loss in newborns has gone from 75% (which put Minnesota in the bottom 5 of states) to 97%, which puts us close to the top.
+Since the implementation of the EHDI mandate in July 2007, screening for hearing loss in newborns has gone from 75% (which put Minnesota in the bottom 5 of states) to 97%, which puts us closer to the top.
 The Department of Health is working on the last 3% - most of these births occur in the home or rural hospitals that need help with developing new systems.

 As part of EHDI, the Commission helped secure the funding for the following:

 EHDI Part C Coordinator and Training